We are officially amid hurricane season here on the Atlantic coast.

 Add this caregiver to your emergency contact list as someone who's authorized to approve emergency medical care in your absence.
 Be sure to alert your "buddy" to the location of your pet emergency kit should disaster hit while you're out of town.

-For more information and guidance on pet preparedness tips, contact the staff at College Road or Carolina Beach Animal Hospital today!
+For more information and guidance on pet preparedness tips, contact the staff at our Hospital today!